ENTREPRENEUR HANDBOOK

 Unsurprisingly, the sector has grown to the point where it not only makes a massive contribution to the UK economy but is also thought to employ millions of people.
 With all of this in mind, it is vital that the industry operates appropriately and responsibly, with the ultimate aim of offering all of its customers the best possible level of support.

 This is where the Financial Conduct Authority – or the FCA – comes in.
 Established in 2013, the organisation is responsible for providing regulation for the financial markets and, in turn, somewhere in the region of 58,000 businesses.
+While it is involved in a number of areas, here we are going to take a look at six different ways that the work of the FCA specifically has an impact on business owners in the UK.

 The FCA was launched to replace the Financial Services Authority, and its work covers areas that range from retail and wholesale firms, effectively covering all areas of the financial sector.